Release date of the TV series Picard Star Trek | Action, cast, trailer - Mash Viral

 Star Trek fans: The next generation is encouraging!
-Patrick Stewart is returning to the Star Trek universe after nearly two decades of country vacations, and his legendary Captain Picard will play the leading role in a new spin-off series that introduces his later years.
+Patrick Stewart is returning to the Star Trek universe after nearly two decades of vacation on land, and his legendary Captain Picard will play the leading role in a new spin-off series that will envision his later years.

 Here’s what we know about the series that everyone seems to call Picard …